 The sequence to establish and deliver an MBS session is assumed as follows:

-1. Optional Delivery of 5G MBS service info from application/service layer to 5GC.
+1. Optional delivery of 5G MBS service info from application/service layer to 5GC.

 NOTE 1: A framework to deliver 5G MBS service info to 5G CN is available.
 However, this step may be replaced by pre-agreements without explicit signalling.

-2. UEs participate in receiving MBS flow (for Multicast session).
+2. UEs participate in receiving MBS flow i.e. MBS session join (for Multicast session).

 3. Establishment of MBS flow transport (what used to be session start).

-NOTE 2: Step 3 may happen before step 2 for individual UEs joining an MBS session which is already started.
+NOTE 2: Step 3 may happen before step 2 for individual UEs joining an Multicast session which is already started.
+If UE joins a Multicast session which is already started, there is no separate MBS session start procedure for this UE.

 4. MBS data delivery to UEs.